Residency Requirements by State

 With the rise of remote work over the past few years, many Americans are now living in one state but have a job in another state.
 This can create complications during tax season, as both the state you live in and the state you work in may try to tax your wages.

-However, the state you live in and the state you work in may have a reciprocal agreement for tax purposes.
-This means that you can work in the neighboring state without paying taxes on your income to that state.
-Most of the time, you’ll just have to fill out an exemption form to take advantage of the agreement.
+However, the state you live in and the state you work in are likely to maintain a reciprocal agreement for tax purposes.
+This means you will only pay taxes to one of the states.
+Most of the time, you just need to fill out an exemption form to take advantage of the agreement.

 States with Reciprocal Agreements